top of page

 • Participate in mediation or follow-up

-You can ask a HeartTender for:
+You can ask a HeartTender to:

-• Grounding and presence in the moment
+• Help you find grounding and presence in the moment

-• Support naming or maintaining a boundary
+• Support you in naming or maintaining a boundary

-• Support bringing forward unsafe or concerning behavior
+• Address unsafe or concerning behavior

 Other ways to get support: